AAdeyinka22/Active-Directory-Simulation---CyberTech-Solutions/README.md

 # Active Directory Simulation – CyberTech Solutions

-This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **CyberTech Solutions**.
+This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **Fikayotech Solutions**.
 It includes domain setup, client configuration, OU design, group policies, and access control in an enterprise environment.

 ---

 ## Company Structure

-**CyberTech Solutions** is a small IT services firm with the following structure:
+**Fikayotech Solutions** is a small IT services firm with the following structure:

 - 1 x Windows Server (AD Domain Controller)
 - 1 x Windows 8 Client PC (Account Department)